davenquinn/xenoliths/paper/text/body.md

 - Farallon heated from below seems to work well
     - Provides a thermal buffer for low-heatflow coast range and can potentially help explain the Coast Range Thermal Anomaly

+Thermal relaxation of a young stalled slab is largely similar to a deep slab window, thermally buffered by old lithosphere.

 An initial petrologic study of the Crystal Knob peridotite xenoliths has been conducted, and thermobarometry has been applied to examine the